 Arugula is traditionally a cool-weather green, making an early spring appearance with a follow-up in the fall, when it grows late into the season.
-These days, however, you can find arugula year-round in well-stocked supermarket and natural foods stores.
+These days, however, you can find it year-round in well-stocked supermarket and natural foods stores.

 It’s a relative of the cruciferous (aka brassica) family of vegetables, which also includes kale, broccoli, Brussels sprouts, and cauliflower.
 Baby arugula leaves are less pungent than larger leaves that are allowed to grow larger before harvesting, though neither are bitter greens.

-Though its flavor is more assertive, arugula is similar to spinach in the ways it can be used, and can be interchanged with it in many dishes, or it can be used to replace part of the amount of spinach called for.
+Arugula’s flavor is often described as peppery or mustardy, though these terms fail to capture its unique flavor.
+Though its flavor is more assertive, it has similar uses as spinach, and can be interchanged with it in many dishes, or it can be used to replace part of the amount of spinach called for.

 By any other name: Sometimes arugula goes by its European name of “rocket” or “rocket salad.”
 Occasionally, you may also see it referred to as “rucola.”